 Our sugarcane-based HDPE supplier also has implemented a Code of Conduct for Ethanol Suppliers that is part of the "National Commitment to Social Assistance" program, which ascribes rights to workers and ensures them a better quality of life.
 The code of conduct covers 5 pillars – reduction of cane burning, conserving biodiversity, good environmental practises, respect for human rights and life cycle assessment.
 This is guaranteed by a third party auditing programme.

-- Is sugarcane burned and will this practice continue?
+- Why is sugarcane burned and will this practice continue?

 Traditionally, sugarcane is burnt before manual harvesting, to make the activity of cutting sugarcane safer by burning its straw.
-The introduction of mechanical harvesting means sugarcane no longer needs to be burnt prior to harvesting and enables leftover leaves and stalks to be collected and used for energy generation.
+The introduction of mechanical harvesting means sugarcane no longer needs to be burnt prior to harvesting which is great news for reducing CO2 emissions.
 The deadline for the end of burning is provided in Brazilian Law.
 Additionally, in 2007 the Protocolo Agroindustrial do Estado de São Paulo (Agroindustrial Protocol of the State of São Paulo) was voluntarily launched, which set more restrictive targets than the law.
 The mills signing this protocol commit to the anticipation of the deadlines to quit burning in legislation.
 In mechanized areas, the term is from 2014 to 2021, while in areas considered non-mechanized by current technology, the deadline is 2017 to 2031 .
 In 2009, over 95% of all ethanol produced in the state of São Paulo, the largest Brazilian producer state, was produced in mills that signed the Protocol.

 1 Life Cycle Assessment Study conducted by our sugarcane-based HDPE supplier in 2013 (Cradle to Gate)